LogicAtom/ms4v2/README.md

     f.
 Logged in users will have access to a personalized user profile.<br />
     g.
 Where they can store their default payment information.<br />
     And view their order history as well as past order confirmations.<br />
     h.
-There are user story categories for sorting and searching.<br />
+There are user story categories for sorting and searching,<br />
-    purchasing and check out. and administration and store management as well<br />
+    purchasing and check out.
-    As we work through this project we'll check off the different user stories as we add more and more features to the site.<br />
+    i.
+Administration and store management.<br />

 4. Allow users to create an account and login (allauth)<br />
 5. All users/shoppers to find products without having to search through all the products.<br />
 6. As an administrator be able to access and edit products as well as be a shopper.<br />